- 139 Zageir Hall

 - Dancing Bodies of Devotion: Fluid Gestures in Bharata Natyam.
 Lexington, 2014.

 - Inside the Indian Business Mind: A Tactical Guide for Managers.
-Co-authored with Raj R. Sahay.
+Co-author with Raj R. Sahay.
 Praeger, 2010.

 Articles, Chapters, Blog Posts and Reviews